 Related Reading: Must Visit Colorado Springs Restaurants

 The cost of daycare is expensive in any part of the country.
-Expect a weekly cost of $260 to $340/week for an infant.
+Expect a monthly cost of $840-1575 per child.
 Daycare expenses typically decrease as the child grows, and most centers offer discounts for multiple children.
 Be sure to ask for discounts but don’t expect significant price cuts.
 A recent Colorado Springs Moms Blog report quoted a local mother saying her cost for 2 toddlers in daycare is $450/week.

 Related Reading: Tips for Hiking with Kids